 “The Bible says marriage is between a man and a woman,” people like to regurgitate when they are attacking the concept of same-sex marriage.
 I could spend my time going over some of the fucked-up shit people believed about marriage in biblical times, and how marriage in those days was basically a transfer of property from father to husband.
 I won’t bother, because it doesn’t matter what the Bible says about marriage, or what people believe the bible says.

 If you think the Bible defines marriage so narrowly, well, your 1st Amendment right to the freedom of religion means that you can believe that, and you can belong to a church that does not perform weddings for same-sex couples.
-No government goon squad is going to kick down the door of your church and force your pastor to perform a gay wedding, regardless of what the conspiracy nutcases might say on religious YouTube channels.
+No government goon squad is going to kick down the door of your church and force your pastor to perform a gay wedding at gunpoint, regardless of what the conspiracy nutcases might say on religious YouTube channels.

 When you step beyond the doors of your church and into the real world, what your pastor says the Bible says about marriage cease to be relevant.
 The power to stop gays from getting married in your church does not extended to, well, anywhere else.
 Outside your church, people don’t have to play by your made-up rules.
 I think, because weddings often take place in churches and are performed by members of the clergy, some Christians (and people of other religions) incorrectly believe that the religious component is somehow important to the validity of the marriage, that the sacrament of marriage is somehow necessary to the legal status of a marriage.